-You might also be interested in reading:
+You might also be interested in reading about other Northern Italy itineraries:

 Majestic!

 Cattedrale di San Lorenzo is the greatest cathedral in Genoa and arguably the most interesting one.
-Located just a street away from the Ferarri square, you can easily recognize it by its zebra-striped façade, made of white marble and black shale.
+Located just a street away from the Ferrari square, you can easily recognize it by its zebra-striped façade, made of white marble and black shale.
 Quite impressive.
 The façade was finished in the 14th century, but the cathedral itself is a reconstruction of an even older Roman basilica.
-In the cathedral’s sacristy, you can visit the Museo del Tesoro which guards several holy relics.
-A glass goblet passed on as the Holy Grail, Salome’s quartz platter (without John the Baptist’s head), and a fragment of the True Cross.
-I’m sure all of them are authentic (imagine an ironic tone) as well as the “one true Torino Shroud”.

-This cemetery was an inspiration of Nietzsche
+This cemetery was an inspiration for Nietzsche

 On the corner of the Piazza de Ferrari stands the grandiose Palazzo Ducale from the 13th century.
-Formerly the seat of the Genoa Doge (head of the independent Republic of Genoa), restored after the great fire in 1777 is now the center of culture.
+Formerly the seat of the Genoa Doge (head of the independent Republic of Genoa), restored after the great fire in 1777, is now the center of culture.
 Therefore, the best way to see it all is by visiting some of the prestigious art exhibitions or cultural events.

 Image Source: Museo di Palazzo Reale, Genova